the-drunk-coder/megra.rs/README.md

 cargo install megra.rs --features ringbuffer
 ```

-The ringbuffer features makes sure you can use various blocksizes.
+The ringbuffer feature makes sure you can use various blocksizes.
 The blocksize is otherwise fixed to 512.
 If you can
 control the blocksize in your system (with JACK and CoreAudio that's typically possible), you can use the version without
 the ringbuffer.
 If you're not sure, use the ringbuffer.
 It has a small performance penalty but shouldn't matter on modern
 systems.